retr0gr4d3/retr0gr4d3.github.io/README.md

 <details>
  <summary>Online Fallout Shelter Save Mod.</summary>

+ Note: Due to the demanding edits this requires, I have dirty swiped the files.
+Instead, I will be linking a different source.
+Sorry lads.

 The tool linked below is a save editor for Fallout Shelter.
  The Fallout Shelter Tool will allow you to change everything within your save.
 Themes (like Halloween), Characters (like Names,     SPECIAL, HP and Radiation) and many more.
 You can have the game of your dreams, or prebuild your map before changing it to Survival with the newly implimented Game Mode Editor.

 </details>